cardinalby/blog/content/post/best-practices/storing-currency-values-data-types.md

 ### Issues and limitations:
 - It's preferable to consider the **precision beforehand**.
-- It's **complicates** the business logic of the application and introduces **error-prone** value **conversions** between units, micro-units and normal currency amounts that are presented to a user or external systems.
+- It **complicates** the business logic of the application and introduces **error-prone** value **conversions** between units, micro-units and normal currency amounts that are presented to a user or external systems.
 - Due to the _fact 7_ (_minor unit_ of a currency can change) or because of the need to add _additional precision_ you may need to **rescale** all values in the future.
 - External systems you interact with can **misinterpret** the **magnitude** of an integer-represented value **after rescaling**:
   - 3rd-party services/customers which are not aware of the rescaling.
   - Your own services that can't be immediately updated with the new definitions of the currencies (limitation of the deployment process, caches).
-  - A message queue, or an event streaming platform where you can't modify messages during the rescaling process.
+  - A message queue, or an event streaming platform where you can't modify old messages during the rescaling process.
 - This problem can be solved by **explicitly passing** the **scale** of a number everywhere along with the number.

 ### Suggested type: BigInt